BRAINTREE & NORTH ESSEX SUNDAY LEAGUE RULES

-4. (A) The Management Committee shall comprise the Officers of the Competition and ten members who shall be elected at the Annual General Meeting.
+- (A) The Management Committee shall comprise the Officers of the Competition and ten members who shall all be elected at the AGM.

-The Officers of the Competition shall be the President, Chairman, Vice-Chairman, Treasurer, Secretary, Registration Secretary, Referees Secretary, Fixtures Secretary Liaison Officer, Website Officer, Minutes Secretary and Press Officer to be elected annually at the Annual General Meeting.
+The Officers of the Competition shall be the President, Chairman, Vice-Chairman, Treasurer, Secretary, Registration Secretary, Referees Secretary, Fixtures Secretary, Liaison Officer, Website Officer, Minutes Secretary and Press Officer to be elected annually at the AGM.
 (N.B.
-Vice Presidents, Auditors/Verifiers are not Officers).
+Vice Presidents and Auditors/Verifiers are not Officers)

-(B) All candidates for election as Officers or Members of the Management Committee shall be nominated to the Secretary in writing, signed by the Secretaries of two Member Clubs, not later than 30th April in each year.
-Names of the candidates for election shall be circulated with the notice of the Annual General Meeting.
-In the event of there being no nomination in accordance with the foregoing for any office, nominations may be received at the Annual General Meeting
+All other candidates for election as Officers of the Competition or members of the Management Committee shall be nominated to the Secretary in writing, signed by the secretaries of two Clubs, not later than 30th April in each year.
+Names of the candidates for election shall be circulated with the notice of the AGM.
+In the event of there being no nomination for any office by the date stated in the earlier part of this Rule, nominations may be received at the AGM.

-On receiving a requisition signed by two-thirds of the Members of the Management Committee the Secretary shall convene a meeting of the Committee.
+On receiving a requisition signed by two-thirds (2/3) of the members of the Management Committee the Secretary shall convene a meeting of the Management Committee.

 (D) Except where otherwise mentioned all communications shall be addressed to the Secretary who shall conduct the correspondence of the Competition and keep a record of its proceedings.

-(E) All communications received from Clubs must be conducted through their nominated Officers.
+(E) All communications received from Clubs must be conducted through their Officers and sent to the Secretary.

 POWERS OF MANAGEMENT